finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope this uniquely identifies the Fund. var singleValuationPointQueryParameters = new SingleValuationPointQueryParameters(); // SingleValuationPointQueryParameters | The query parameters used for diary entry or effective date of Holdings var navTypeCode = "navTypeCode_example";  // string? | When provided runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the holdings of transaction portfolios in the Fund.
+Together with the scope this uniquely identifies the Fund. var singleValuationPointQueryParameters = new SingleValuationPointQueryParameters(); // SingleValuationPointQueryParameters | The arguments to use for querying the holdings. var navTypeCode = "navTypeCode_example";  // string? | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the holdings of transaction portfolios in the Fund.
 Defaults              to return the latest version of the holdings if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the \"Instrument\", \"Holding\" or \"Portfolio\" domain to decorate onto              the holdings.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or \"Holding/system/Cost\". (optional) var byTaxlots = true;  // bool? | Whether to expand the holdings to return the underlying tax-lots.
-Defaults to False. (optional) var includeSettlementEventsAfterDays = 56;  // int? | Number of days ahead to bring back settlements from, in relation to the specified effectiveAt (optional)
+Defaults to False. (optional) var includeSettlementEventsAfterDays = 56;  // int? | Number of days ahead to bring back settlements from, in relation to the specified effectiveAt. (optional)

             try
             {